hddm-devs/hddm/README.rst

 * As of version 0.7.1 HDDM includes modules for analyzing reinforcement learning data with the reinforcement learning drift diffusion
   model (RLDDM), including a module for estimating the impact of continuous regressors onto RLDDM parameters, and a reinforcement learning
   (RL) model.
-See tutorial for the RLDDM and RL modules here: https://nbviewer.jupyter.org/github/hddm-devs/hddm/blob/master/hddm/examples/RLHDDMtutorial.ipynb
+See tutorial for the RLDDM and RL modules here: https://nbviewer.jupyter.org/github/hddm-devs/hddm/blob/master/hddm/examples/RLHDDMtutorial.ipynb and in the paper here: https://rdcu.be/b4q6Z

+* NEW: HDDM extension to fitting arbitrary sequential sampling models beyond the DDM, using neural networks.
+Includes all the features of regular HDDM including regression etc, and more.
+For methods on how to use this extension, see tutorial https://github.com/lnccbrown/lans/tree/master/hddmnn_tutorial and in the paper here: https://elifesciences.org/articles/65074.

 Comparison to other packages
 ============================